stefpeschel/phd_thesis/README.md

 This repository contains code, generated outputs, and chapter figures for the PhD thesis *From network learning to improved permutation testing: addressing statistical challenges in microbial data analysis*.
 The repository is organized by thesis chapters: each `chXX_*` folder collects the material that belongs to the corresponding chapter.

 Some chapter folders mainly store figures used in the thesis, while others also contain reproducible R Markdown workflows, simulation code, intermediate data objects, and rendered reports.
+The LaTeX source files for the thesis are stored in the `latex/` folder.

 ## Repository Structure